 I hate rats.
 They destroyed my attic, chewed through my phone lines and cost me over $1000 in extermination fees.
 When they came back for a third time I took things into my own hands and learned all of the DIY methods to deal with the rats by myself.

 Now I am sharing what I learned with you.

-Step one in the removal process is letting go of any uncertainty you have about doing these rodents harm.
+Step one in the eradication process is letting go of any uncertainty you have about doing these rodents harm.
 Deep down most of us want to “live and let live” and the idea of harming another living creature unsettles us.

 Let it go.
 The only thing these rodents care about is destroying your property and spreading disease.
 They will not play nice.
 They will not go away on their own.
 If you want these nasty things gone then the only option is to kill them.